TheresaLui/SelfHelpContent_v2/articles/microsoft.sqldw/dw-performanceandqueryexecution-queryperformanceandtimeouts.md

 # Query performance and timeouts

 ## **Recommended Steps**

 * If you experience slow query or load performance, ensure you have allocated enough memory.
-Refer to the following documentation for [guidance](https://docs.microsoft.com/azure/sql-data-warehouse/resource-classes-for-workload-management#example-code-for-finding-the-best-resource-class) around resource classes and selecting the appropriate one
+Refer to the following documentation for [guidance](https://docs.microsoft.com/azure/sql-data-warehouse/resource-classes-for-workload-management#example-code-for-finding-the-best-resource-class) around resource classes and selecting the appropriate one.
 * You can also check to see which resources a request is waiting for by visiting the following [documentation](https://docs.microsoft.com/azure/sql-data-warehouse/analyze-your-workload)

 ## **Recommended Documents**